 Here I have shared some delicious Non-Veg and veg recipes that are prepared with ginger garlic paste below.

-You could also find more dips and Condiments recipes below.
+You could also find similar recipes below and more at Condiments Recipes.

 This ginger garlic paste stays good for up to a month in the refrigerator in an air-tight closed jar.
 You can also store it in the freezer for up to 6 months.
 To freeze, always make sure to store them in individual serving bags, so that you can use them in your recipes whenever needed.